 Antioxidant Activity of Blue-Green Algae

-Aphanizomenon flos-aquae is rich in compounds that provide antioxidant and anti-inflammatory properties.
-A measurement called the “oxygen radical absorbance capacity” (ORAC) is used to determine free radical scavenging capacity of foods and other substances purported to contain antioxidants.
-Italy’s University of Urbino Carlo Bo applied the ORAC method to edible AFA.
+Aphanizomenon flos-aquae is rich in compounds that provide antioxidants.
+A measurement called the "oxygen radical absorbance capacity" (ORAC) is used to determine free radical scavenging capacity of foods and other substances purported to contain antioxidants.
+Italy's University of Urbino Carlo Bo applied the ORAC method to edible AFA.
 The outcome was positive in favor of researchers supporting the use of AFA as a dietary antioxidant supplement to relieve oxidative stress.

 The University of Urbino Carlo B conducted another study designed to evaluate the ability of AFA to provide defense against oxidative damage to normal human red blood cells and plasma.
 Results suggested AFA lowered oxidative damage in both.
 Furthermore, AFA delayed the depletion of enzymes that are beneficial to the body.

 A Japanese study found that a product containing blue-green algae from lake Klamath exhibited considerable antioxidant activity and was an effective adaptogenic; that is, a substance that helps the body adapt to protect against stressors.

 Blue-Green Algae and B12